opted-eu/meteor-api/README.md

 # Introduction

-This is the code repository for *Meteor* (the WP3 Inventory), which will contain an interlinked knowledge graph of news sources, media organizations, and data archives in Europe (for details see the [OPTED main page](https://opted.eu/)).
-Currently, this is a prototype / work in progress.
+This is the code repository for *Meteor* (specifically the Meteor API server), which contains an interlinked knowledge graph of polticial parties, datasets, news sources, organizations, tools and much more (for details see the [OPTED main page](https://opted.eu/)).

-*Meteor* is a web based application that allows users to
+*Meteor* is an API that allows other applications to interact with the database:

 - browse & query the *Meteor* database
 - Add new entries to the database